 In 1980, Maryland began providing special education services to infants and toddlers with disabilities.
 The passage of Part H of the Education of the Handicapped Act in 1986 (now Part C of the IDEA) mandated the provision of interagency and family-centered services for children from birth to age three with disabilities.
 Since the implementation of the Maryland Infants and Toddlers Act of 2002, the MSDE has been conducting a Continuous Improvement Monitoring process to assess the effectiveness of Maryland's early intervention system under Part C of the IDEA.
-The purpose of Continuous Improvement Monitoring is increased accountability at the State and local levels to ensure that infants, toddlers and preschool children with disabilities and their families receive the services and supports to which they are entitled and that the children and families are benefiting from participation in early intervention.
+The purpose of Continuous Improvement Monitoring is to increase accountability at the State and local levels to ensure that infants, toddlers and preschool children with disabilities and their families receive the services and supports to which they are entitled and that the children and families are benefiting from participation in early intervention.

-To ensure the effectiveness of the Maryland Infants and Toddlers Program, the MSDE conducts the following ongoing general supervision activities:
+To ensure the effectiveness of the MITP, the MSDE conducts the following ongoing general supervision activities:

 - 1. Implementation of a statewide on-line and off-line web-based data collection and reporting system, which allows real-time tracking of program performance at the State and local levels. - 2.
-The DSE/EIS implemented a birth through 21 monitoring system to ensure compliance and results driven accountability.
-As a part of this process the Maryland Infants and Toddlers Program participates in comprehensive monitoring of the birth through five continuum of services to infants and toddlers receiving services through an IFSP or Extended IFSP and preschool children receiving services through an IEP, including: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of semi-annual profiles of local data documenting compliance and performance;

-- Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System for Professional Development (CSPD) plan that impact child and family results; - Provision of focused on-site technical assistance with local Infants and Toddlers Programs in need of improvement; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure results; and - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes. - 3.
-Submission of the State Performance Plan and Annual Performance Report to the United States Department of Education (USDE) to document the State's actual accomplishments in each federal monitoring indicator (12 Indicators3).
-The MITP has "Met Requirements" status based on the United States Department of Education required indicators for seven consecutive years.
+The DSE/EIS implemented Differentiated Framework: Tiers of General Supervision and Engagement to ensure compliance and results driven accountability.
+As a part of this process the MITP participates in comprehensive monitoring of the birth through four continuum of services to infants, toddlers, and preschool-age children receiving services through an IFSP or Extended IFSP.
+Examples of universal monitoring included in the differentiated framework include: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of semi-annual profiles of local data and documentation of compliance and performance; - Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System of Personnel Development (CSPD) Plan and Public Awareness (PA) Plan that impact child and family results; - Provision of focused on-site technical assistance with local Infants and Toddlers Programs in need of improvement, consistent with the Tiers of General Supervision and Engagement described above; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure both results and compliance; - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes;